Lennolium/swiftGuard/README.md

 ### CLI

-You can also run swiftGuard from the command line standalone as simple Python script without GUI.
-This is useful if you want to run swiftGuard on a headless system or if you want to save some system resources.
-You will lose the ability to defuse the shutdown process via the GUI, but you can instead kill the swiftGuard process via the command line.
-Settings and whitelists are stored in the same location as the GUI version, and can be edited manually.
-For examples, configuration and further information, please refer to the [worker.py](https://github.com/Lennolium/swiftGuard/blob/main/src/swiftGuard/worker.py) file in the `src/swiftGuard` folder.
+You can run swiftGuard as a simple Python script from the command line without a graphical user interface (GUI).
+This is useful when operating swiftGuard on a headless system or saving system resources.
+However, you will lose the ability to defuse the shutdown process via the GUI, but you can kill the swiftGuard process from the command line instead.
+The preferences and whitelists are stored in the same location as the GUI version and can be edited manually.
+For further information, please refer to the [worker.py](https://github.com/Lennolium/swiftGuard/blob/main/src/swiftGuard/worker.py) file located in the `src/swiftGuard` directory.

 1. Open a terminal and navigate to the desired directory.
     ```bash